lektorium-tutor/lekt/docs/k8s.rst

 Version
 ~~~~~~~

-Tutor was tested with server version 1.14.1 and client 1.14.3.
+Lekt was tested with server version 1.14.1 and client 1.14.3.

 Memory
 ~~~~~~